solarwinds/ace-context/README.md

 ### contextOptions

-`contextOptions.newContext` is a boolean.
+`contextOptions` are a plain object. `contextOptions.newContext` is a boolean.
 If truthy a new, empty ace-context is created.
-The context will not descend from any currently active context.
-This is useful when ignoring any existing context is required.
+The context will not inherit from any currently active context.
+This is useful when you want to ignore any existing context and start a new asynchronous chain of execution.

 ## context